6 UAE citizens injured after 4 vehicles crash due to speeding, distracted driving

 Initial investigations show that speeding and distracted driving were among the primary causes behind the horrific pile-up, the Sharjah Police said.

-Emergency response teams found the drivers and passengers wounded, with injuries ranging from moderate to severe.
-They rushed them to the hospital, with some accident victims airlifted for urgent care.
+Emergency response teams found some of the drivers and passengers wounded, with injuries ranging from moderate to severe.
+They rushed them to the hospital, with a number of accident victims airlifted for urgent care.

+Al Munazari called on drivers to be responsible on the road and follow all traffic rules.
+Speeding and distracted driving are among the causes of traffic accidents in the country, he reiterated.

+Police forces across the country have been stepping up its safety awareness drive, warning the public of the dangers linked to distracted driving.

 ALSO READ: